 The purpose of this website and the gallery on Toulouse is to celebrate the music and musicians of New Orleans via the public display and sales of this large inventory of artwork showing one very unique view of the local music scene and other subjects.
 And musicians benefit from not only from the visual homage in the artwork, but also from the direct commissions Ms. Rhys delivers to them from sales.

 Originals range in size from 5"x7" to 30"x40", and prints/posters range from 8"x10" to 36"x48".
-Most are available unframed, but in-house framing options can be viewed at the gallery and soon on the website.
+Most are available unframed, but in-house framing options can be viewed at the gallery and on the website at the "Framed By Rhys" category.
 Shipping is available all across America.

 We invite you to take a look at the artwork available for purchase in person during regular business hours at the Scene By Rhys Art Gallery in the heart of the historic French Quarter, and 24/7 online in the website Shop.

 COURTYARD ENTRANCE • JUST OFF ROYAL

 Regular Open Times unless otherwise noted:

 THE SMEAR OF INK • THE STROKE OF GENIUS